alimmeek/reliable-logic-using-unreliable-gates/README.md

 ## Resources & Risks
 ### Resources
-The project requires use of a computer and a simulation software capable of supporting \texttt{SystemVerilog}.
+The project requires use of a computer and a simulation software capable of supporting `SystemVerilog`.
 At the time of writing, I have emailed the SCRTP facilities team to enquire if they have such software and whether I could be granted use, but they have not yet responded.
 In the event that either I am not given access, or they do not possess the software, I will look into acquiring a license myself.

 ### Risks
 The primary device that will be used during the project is my personal laptop, therefore, there is a risk of losing progress in the event of system failure.
 Using `git` and `GitHub` will not only allow the project to be downloaded onto another system, but it also provides version control in the event that work needs to be undone.
 To reduce the impact of data loss, the repository will be synced, at minimum, weekly with the local machine; though this may happen more frequently if waiting for a full week would increase the risk of significant loss (e.g., I was particularly productive on a day and complete a large portion of the code).
 Secondary machines capable of supporting the project are available in both the School of Engineering and Department of Computer Science Computer Labs.